gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

  * `Proj4js website <http://proj4js.org/>`_ / `Proj4js trac  <http://trac.osgeo.org/proj4js/>`_
  * `GeoExt UX website <http://trac.geoext.org/wiki/Community>`_

-In order to optimize the size of the library, not all code has been integrated in the API.
-If you use a function that is not part of the API, you'll need to link the approriate source code yourself.
+In order to optimize the size of the library, not all code has been integrated in the GeoAdmin API.
+If you use a function that is not part of the GeoAdmin API, you'll need to link the approriate source code yourself.
-We recommend using `JSBuild <http://dev.mapfish.org/sandbox/camptocamp/mapfish_workshop_fossgis2010/printing_src/_build/html/building_javascript.html>`_ when you deploy awebsite in production.
+We recommend using `JSBuild <http://dev.mapfish.org/sandbox/camptocamp/mapfish_workshop_fossgis2010/printing_src/_build/html/building_javascript.html>`_ when you deploy a website in production.

 Where can I find the documentation of the TileForge ?
 -----------------------------------------------------